What multiple of EBITDA should I apply to get the value of my business?

 Final Take: Business Multiplier for Small Company

-As a retiring baby boomer business owner in California, gaining knowledge on how the business multiplier valuation method works are important for a quick appraisal.
-By consulting an expert, and evaluating all your options, you can make the most informed decision when determining the value of your business and planning your retirement.
+As a retiring baby boomer business owner in California, understanding how the business multiplier valuation method works is essential for an accurate appraisal.
+By consulting an expert and evaluating all your options, you can make the best decision on the value of your business and plan for your retirement.

-Contact Rogerson Business Services to help you with more information today!
+Contact Rogerson Business Services for more information today!

-With a business broker at your side, we feel confident that you will sell your business at the highest price.
+With a business broker by your side, we are confident that you will sell your business for the highest price.

-If you are considering valuing and selling your company with yearly revenue between $500,000 to $1,500,000 within six to twelve months, give Andrew Rogerson a certified business broker based in Sacramento, California.
-Call Toll-Free at (844) 414-9700 or email him at support@rogersonbusinessservices.com covering the whole state of California.
+Are you considering valuing and selling your company, which has annual revenue between $500,000 and $1,500,000, within the next six to twelve months?
+If so, contact Andrew Rogerson, a Lifetime Certified Business Broker based in Sacramento, California.
+Andrew assists throughout the whole state of California.
+Call Toll-Free at (844) 414-9700 or email him at support@rogersonbusinessservices.com